RecEmptynez/frontend/README.md

 # Kandidatarbete

-Backend repo for our bachelors thesis.
+Frontend repo for our bachelors thesis.

 ## Team members